 What is the Alameda CTC and what does it do?

 The Alameda County Transportation Commission (Alameda CTC) is a joint powers authority that plans, funds and delivers transportation programs and projects that expand access and improve mobility to foster a vibrant and livable Alameda County.
 It was formed in 2010 from the merger of two organizations – the Alameda County Transportation Improvement Authority (ACTIA) and Congestion Management Agency (Alameda CMA).
 It is governed by 22 elected officials representing all 14 cities in Alameda County, the five County Board of Supervisors, and a representative from BART and AC Transit.
+Alameda CTC participates in community events throughout the County as part of its outreach efforts to educate the public about plans, programs and projects.
+See the 2014 Outreach Calendar.

 Why did ACTIA and the Alameda CMA merge?